saanvim-28/wifi-connection-analysis/README.md

 the extent to which public wifi exposes vulnerabilities, whether they can be mediated by strictly accessing HTTPS connections and/or using a VPN, or if public wifi usage should be avoided entirely.
-To determine the level of security when using versus not using each of these safety measures, WireShark was used to capture and analyze network packets under each of these conditions.
+To determine the level of security when using versus not using each of these safety measures, Wireshark was used to capture and analyze network packets under each of these conditions.
 By comparing the amount of compromised data obtained from each website at different public wifi locations, the experiment determines whether it is safe to connect to a public wifi network, and the extent to which you would need to use extra